Transmission and generation of arbitrary W states via an optomechanical interface: Introduction

-An arbitrary multipartite entangled W state for the cavity modes $a_i$ ($i=1,2,...,n$) can be expressed as $W_n=w_1|100...0\rangle_{a_1a_2...a_n}+w_2|010...0\rangle_{a_1a_2...a_n}+...+w_n|000...1\rangle_{a_1a_2...a_n}$ ($\sum_{i=1}^{n}|w_i|^2=1$).
-In this work, we propose a method to generate an arbitrary entangled W state in an open multipartite system composed of multiple cavities coupling to an optomechanical interface.
-The cavities for the optomechanical interface or the W state being prepared in can be optical or microwave, and the quantum states can be converted between single photons and cavity modes with vastly different frequencies.
+An arbitrary multipartite entangled W state for the cavity modes $a_i$ ($i=1,2,...,n$) can be expressed as $W_n=w_1|100...0\rangle_{a_1a_2...a_n}+w_2|010...0\rangle_{a_1a_2...a_n}+...+w_n|000...1\rangle_{a_1a_2...a_n}$ ($\sum_{i=1}^{n}|w_i|^2=1$), which may be realized in the experiment with the microchip device\cite{barzanjeh2019stationary,pinske2020highly} or by applying the piezo-optomechanical structure\cite{balram2016coherent,mirhosseini2020superconducting}.
+In this work, we propose a method to transmit and generate an arbitrary entangled W state in an open multipartite system composed of multiple cavities coupling to an optomechanical interface.
+The whole process for our scheme is as follows: 1.
+There is an arbitrary W state in system A as shown in Fig. \ref{f1}(a), and system A can be part of a larger quantum system.
+2. We can map the arbitrary W state to the pulse shape of a single photon leaving from system A with a set of optimized time-dependent couplings.
+3. In system B, we can produce the W state which is the same as the previous one in system A by applying a set of time-dependent couplings which are time reversal of the output process.
+In this way, an entangled arbitrary W state can be transmitted between two distant quantum systems with only one output-and-input process.
+In this proposal, the cavities used for the optomechanical interface or preparing the W state can work at optical or microwave frequencies, and the quantum states can be converted between single photons and cavity modes with vastly different frequencies.
 In our scheme, we suppose that, the optomechanical interface is composed of a mechanical resonator and an optical cavity, and the cavities for the W states preparation are microwave cavities.
-In the preparation process, we can only change the pulse shape of the incident single photons to generate arbitrary W states.
-These entangled W states can also be transmitted out of the multiple-microwave-cavity system and mapped to the pulse shape of single optical photons leaving the optical cavity.
-In the generation and transmission processes, the characteristics of both quantum state transfer and entanglement preparation of the optomechanical interface are applied, and the strength of the couplings between the cavities and the mechanical resonator are time-dependent and optimized.
+In the transmission and generation processes, the strength of the couplings between the cavities and the mechanical resonator are time-dependent and optimized.
 With a group of optimal time-dependent couplings, the mapping and transmission of an arbitrary entangled W state can be proceeded, and the time reversal process is just the generation process for the multipartite entangled W state.
 This method can be used to transfer quantum information between different quantum systems.
+In Section \ref{s2} of this article, we describe the basic model of a multi-cavity system.
+The linearized Hamiltonian and the dressed states for this system are given.
+In Section \ref{3a}, we give the main theoretical results for the time-independent process.
+In time-independent case, only when the system is in a certain initial state, the probability of transmitting the W state out of the system will be the unit, and if not, the probability will be smaller than $1$.
+In Section \ref{3b}, we give the theoretical method of transmitting an arbitrary W state from one system to another with time-dependent couplings.
+In Section \ref{s4}, we build a model to calculate the fidelity of the input process with a full quantum process.
+In this model, we assume that the mechanical resonator can be cooled to the ground state initially.
+In Section \ref{s5} and \ref{s6}, the transmission and generation process are simulated numerically, and finally, we talk about the fidelities of the generation process with and without system dampings.
+In Section \ref{s7}, we give the analysis of the impact from the mechanical noise and propose the methods to enhance the fidelity for the entangled state transmission and generation processes.